Redmart/partner-api-doc/source/index.html.md

 In a nutshell :

-1. Register your Client Application in [partner-portal](https://partners.redmart.com)
+1. Register your Client Application in [RedMart Self Serve Portal](https://sellercenter-staging.lazada.sg/portal/rmss/seller/homepage)
 2. Save (securely) your CLIENT_ID and CLIENT_SECRET into your Client Application's database
 3. Client Application requests an Access Token from Partner API using its CLIENT_ID and CLIENT SECRET
 4. Client Application uses the Access Token to call Partner API endpoints
 5. Once Client Application starts receiving [_401 Unauthorized_](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2) responses to its calls, it means the Access Token has expired.
 It then needs to request another Access Token (step 3)

-<aside class="warning">The registration phase in partner-portal (step 1) won't actually be part of the initial release and will be invite-only.
-Contact RedMart directly, provide your Client Application name and we'll register it for you.
-We'll then forward your CLIENT_ID and CLIENT_SECRET.</aside>

 # Request a Token